teresa-m/training-material/topics/digital-humanities/tutorials/open-refine-tutorial/tutorial.md

 > <hands-on-title>Opening the dataset with OpenRefine</hands-on-title>
 >
-> 1. Open the {% tool [OpenRefine](interactive_tool_openrefine) %}: Working with messy data
+> 1. Open the tool {% tool [OpenRefine](interactive_tool_openrefine) %}: Working with messy data
 >    - *"Input file in tabular format"*:  `openrefine-phm-collection.tsv`
 >
 > 2. Click on "Run Tool".
 >
 >    ![OpenRefine tool interface in Galaxy](images/openrefine.png)
 >
-> 3. After around 30 seconds, using the interactive tools section on the left panel, you can open OpenRefine by clicking on its name.
-Make sure to wait until you see the symbol with an arrow > pointing outside the box, which allows you to start OpenRefine in a new tab.
+> 3. After around 30 seconds, a red dot appears over the interactive tools section on the left panel.
+Click on "interactive tools".
+A new window opens.
+Make sure to wait until you see the symbol with an arrow pointing outside the box, which indicates that you can start OpenRefine in a new tab.
+Now you can open OpenRefine by clicking on its name.
 >
 >    ![Open OpenRefine tool as an Interactive tool](images/interactive_tools.png)
 >